-The University of South Florida, Department of Radiology, has received ACGME accreditation for the IR Independent Pathway.
-We are currently participating in the NRMP Match for the July 2021 start date.
+The University of South Florida, Department of Radiology, ACGME accredited IR Independent Fellowship participates in the NRMP Match.

 The IR Independent program is based solely out of Tampa General Hospital located on Davis Island approximately 1 mile from downtown Tampa.
 TGH is a tertiary referral hospital with over 1,000 beds and offers every surgical specialty, busy transplant service, and a Level I trauma center.
 It is the major teaching hospital for the University of South Florida medical school.
 IR volume is high as we average ~ 30 procedures daily and does not include non-tunneled central line or PICC access.

 The variety and case complexity are unlikely to be matched by other programs.
 There are seven full time VIR attendings, IR residents, and three physician extenders (ARNP/PA).
 AAA/TEVAR and Endoleaks are performed with cooperation with IR and vascular surgery in a hybrid room in the OR.
 We run seven IR suites daily, five with Cone-Beam CT technology and two biplane rooms.
 Attendings are all part of a hybrid, private practice and academic group.
 Our group also has a non-academic IR practice at Sarasota memorial hospital with four IR attendings and own/manage 15 outpatient imaging centers in Tampa area.
 The combination of our clinical knowledge and medical management acumen offers a unique and special opportunity for fellows/residents.